How office art can improve productivity

 - Impress potential clients

 First impressions count and this is especially true when a client comes to visit your office.
-Instead of just being another typical boring office why not create something in reception that will wow everyone that comes through the door.
-It will act as a focal point, create a positive first impression, get people talking and it will stick in the mind of any potential client.
+Instead of just being another typical office why not create something in reception that will wow everyone that comes through the door.
+It will act as a focal point, giving a positive first impression, and get people talking.

 - Increase creative thinking

-Working in a beige room isn’t all that inspiring and it can be difficult to think creatively when there’s nothing to inspire you or to get those creative juices flowing.
-Artwork can give people the sign that creativity is encouraged, that new ideas are welcomed and the artwork itself could act as a catalyst for new ideas to form.
+Working in a beige room isn’t all that inspiring and it can be difficult to think creatively when there’s nothing to inspire you to get those creative juices flowing.
+Artwork can indicate that creativity is encouraged, that new ideas are welcomed and the artwork itself could act as a catalyst for new ideas to form.

 - Empower employees